If you plan on viewing this event with a group of 3 or more people, please purchase at the group rate.

 A 2-part workshop, Thursdays, October 19 and 26, 2017, starting at 2:00pm Eastern/1:00 Central/12:00 Mountain/11:00am Pacific on both days.

 Making a new tech acquisition is one of the biggest decisions your library will have to make.
 Whether you are acquiring new software or hiring a consultant to do a major upgrade, you’ve got to get it right to avoid wasting time and resources that could set you back years.
-Rather than being a moment of fear, the process of selecting and acquiring new technology can instead be a time of growth and learning about our own institution and about our users.
+Rather than being a moment of fear, the process of selecting and acquiring new technology can instead be a time of growth and learning about your institution and your users.

-In this two-part workshop, we will walk through the complete process for acquiring new library technologies, from the internal assessment of user needs to the writing and evaluation of a Request for Proposal (RFP).
-We will explore the insights gained from an inventory of current technology at a library, from a careful assessment of our user needs, and from examination of the breadth of the vendor landscape.
-The second part of the workshop will consider the construction of a complete RFP document, including evaluation criteria and peer feedback.
+In this two-part workshop, Timothy J. Dickey walks you through the complete process for acquiring new library technologies, from the internal assessment of user needs to the writing and evaluation of a Request for Proposal (RFP).
+You will explore the insights gained from an inventory of current technology at a library, from a careful assessment of user needs, and from examination of the breadth of the vendor landscape.
+The second session covers the construction of a complete RFP document, including evaluation criteria and peer feedback.

 After participating in this workshop, you will be able to: